eXpServer/expserver.github.io/docs/guides/resources/architecture.md

 - When a pipe is created, it is added to a list of pipes present in the core.
 - With each iteration of the event loop, a `handle_pipes()` function is invoked.
 - The `handle_pipes()` function will iterate over all the pipes in core and checks for the following conditions
-  - If the pipe is writable ie. amount of bytes in pipe buffer is less than the pipe buffer threshold AND if the source is ready ie. source has some data to write to the pipe, then a callback function - `handler_cb()` on the source is invoked which will proceed to write to the pipe.
+  - If the pipe is writable i.e. amount of bytes in pipe buffer is less than the pipe buffer threshold AND if the source is ready i.e. source has some data to write to the pipe, then a callback function - `handler_cb()` on the source is invoked which will proceed to write to the pipe.
-  - If the pipe is readable ie. amount of bytes in pipe buffer is greater than 0 AND if sink is ready ie. sink is available to read some data from the pipe, then a callback function - `handler_cb()` on the sink is invoked which will proceed to read from the pipe.
+  - If the pipe is readable i.e. amount of bytes in pipe buffer is greater than 0 AND if sink is ready i.e. sink is available to read some data from the pipe, then a callback function - `handler_cb()` on the sink is invoked which will proceed to read from the pipe.
   - If the pipe has no source and sink attached to it, then the pipe is destroyed
   - If the pipe has a source and no sink, a callback function - `close_cb()` on the source will be invoked which will notify the source that there is no sink attached to it and can destroy its instance if it wants to.
   - If the pipe has a sink and no source AND the pipe is not readable, then a callback function - `close_cb()` on the sink will be invoked which will notify the sink that there is no source attached to it and there is nothing left to read from the pipe and hence can destroy its instance if it wants to.